Useful Notes: World War II

 Humanity's best and worst were displayed for all the world to see.note

 World War II, or the Second World War (often abbreviated as WWII or WW2), was a global war fought from 1939 to 1945.
-It involved the vast majority of the world's nations and nation-states — including all the great powers — which eventually formed two loose, opposing military alliances: the Allies or Allied powers (China, France, the UK, the USA, the USSR among others) against the Axis powers (chiefly Nazi Germany
+It involved 62 out of the 73 existent nations at that time, which eventually formed two loose, opposing military alliances: the Allies or Allied powers (China, France, the UK, the USA, the USSR among others) against the Axis powers (chiefly Nazi Germany

 , Fascist Italy